lgov/MockHTTPinC/README.md

 MockHTTPinC is currently used by the serf project (See the [project page at google code](http://serf.googlecode.com) ).
 Serf is a high performance http client library, the MockHTTPinC project was originally started to test all of its features.
-As a consequence, the current feature set of MockHTTPinC is focussed on low-level testing (the http client library) and not so on higher-level tester (the application using the http client library).
+As a consequence, the current feature set of MockHTTPinC is focussed on low-level testing (the http client library) and not so on higher-level testing (the application using the http client library).
 This will improve in the future.

 Getting started
 ---------------